Bayesian Calibration of the Crossterms Eigenvolume HRG Model: Integrating Lattice QCD and Experimental Data: Analysis Methodology: Bayesian Approach

 \subsection{Gaussian Process (GP) emulator}

-The Cross EV-HRG model is computationally more demanding than other HRG formulations, as it requires solving a large system of coupled nonlinear equations—one for each hadron species included in the analysis.
-This complexity is further amplified when simultaneously fitting multiple observables or datasets, such as LQCD thermodynamic quantities and centrality-dependent experimental hadron yields.
-As a result, the high computational cost renders direct sampling (e.g., MCMC using the full Cross EV-HRG model at every proposal) impractical for Bayesian inference.
-To overcome this challenge, we construct a Gaussian Process (GP) emulator, using the \texttt{scikit-learn} library~\cite{Rasmussen:2006gpr,Pedregosa:2011sklearn}.
-The emulator serves as a surrogate model, efficiently approximating the Cross EV-HRG output across the parameter space.
-This surrogate significantly accelerates the Bayesian calibration process while preserving the essential features of the original model.
+The Cross EV--HRG model is computationally demanding because it requires solving a large system of coupled nonlinear equations—one for each hadron species—at every point in the parameter space.
+This complexity, combined with the high dimensionality of our flavor-dependent radii and freeze-out parameters, renders direct MCMC sampling using the full iterative solver impractical.
+To overcome this challenge, we construct a Gaussian process (GP) emulator using the \texttt{scikit-learn} library~\cite{Rasmussen:2006gpr,Pedregosa:2011sklearn}.
+The emulator serves as a surrogate for the full Cross EV--HRG calculation, interpolating its predictions across the parameter space and thereby significantly accelerating Bayesian sampling while preserving the accuracy required for parameter calibration.